Purchase and Distribution of Prepaid Cards

 When will a recipient receive a form 1099?

-Why do I need to collect tax information from non-employee recipients that are receiving less than $600 in gift cards?
+Why do I need to collect tax information from non-employee recipients that are receiving less than $600 in prepaid cards?

 - Obtaining a payee name and tax ID number (i.e. social security number) provides a measure of assurance that an individual is authorized to receive compensation.

-- Complete payee data provides a record of account to assist in the internal auditing of gift card distributions.
+- Complete payee data provides a record of account to assist in the internal auditing of prepaid card distributions.

 - Complete payee information provides data that may be relied upon by the IRS during an examination to confirm that the University appropriately prepared forms 1099 when applicable.